olets/command-execution-timer/README.md

 ## Contributing

 Thanks for your interest.
-Contributions are welcome!
+With the caveat that the intention is to keep the core work in line with Powerlevel10k, contributions are welcome!

 > Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.